clangstonhinton/web-scraping-challenge/README.md

 ## Approach

 (1) Using Pandas and Juptyer Notebook, scraped the following websites for source data:

     - https://redplanetscience.com for the most recent NASA news regarding the Mission to Mars

+    - https://spaceimages-mars.com for the URL of the featured image

     - XX to scrape the URL of the featured image on the website